Numigi/odoo-project-addons/meeting_minutes_project_steering_parent/README.rst

 The 2 child projects contain tasks.

-As a user who can access meeting minutes, I create a meeting minute, associate it with the `'Parent Project, Project A` project and a project task, then I check the `Project Steering` box.
+As a user who can access meeting minutes, I create a meeting minute, associate it with the `Parent Project, Project A` project and a project task, then I check the `Project Steering` box.

 When I click on the `Load Data` button, I see that the data is loaded based on all the subprojects (child projects) associated with the parent project defined on the meeting minute.

 .. image:: static/description/meeting_minutes_form_view.png

+Data from each KPI Indicator for project and task will be displayed on the meeting minute form view.

 Contributors
 ------------